MOOCXINGSH/Traffic-Sign-classifier/README.md

 ![image](./resources/road_work_softmax_bar.png)

-For the first image, the model is relatively sure that this is a Turn Right Ahead sign (probability of 0.95), and the image does contain a Turn Right Ahead sign(probability of 0.0065).
-The top five soft max probabilities were...
+### For the image sign Turn right ahead ...(Correctly Predicted)
-### For the image sign Turn right ahead ...
+The model is relatively sure that this is a **Speed limit (30km/h)** sign (probability of 0.99), and the image does contain a Turn Right Ahead sign.
+But as there is no image with the top five predictions it used next probability in the softmax layer to identify it's as a **Turn Right Ahead** image .The top five soft max probabilities were...

 | Prediction         	|     Probability	        					|
 |:---------------------:|:---------------------------------------------:|